gianarb/gianarb.github.com/_posts/2018-07-06-faq-distributed-tracing.markdown

 I can't convince you that interoperability is essential if you already analyzed the problem and you answered "No" to yourself.
-To build a trace you need to you need to agree on something over languages and applications.
+To build a trace you need to agree on something over languages and applications.
 That's why I think a standard is something you can not avoid, at the end you will end up having one just for your company.